rpt15-drKarp/Therese_aboutGame/README.md

  - `DELETE /api/features/:gameId`
     - removes the features for a specific game

-These endpoints do not actually function as it was not required to for this project.

 ## Database

   * MySQL
   * CouchDB

-  I chose mysql as the database for this service.
+  I chose MySQL as the database for this service.
+I want to become more familiar and comfortable with using it, since it is a popular database.
+The syntax that MySQL uses is similar to some other databases, such as

 ## Deployed